Abhijeet03s/Meme-Generator/README.md

 ### Todos:

+1.Make Responsive.

-1.To increase the text size.
+2.To increase the text size.

-2.To add more than 2 text inputs
+3.To add more than 2 text inputs